porres/pd-cyclone/README.md

 Check the provided CHANGELOG.txt file for the details in all version changes.

-Cyclone 0.5-0 is still not compatible to Max 8, but functionalities added in cyclone objects in Max 8 can be included in future versions of Cyclone.
+Cyclone 0.5-1 is still not compatible to Max 8, but functionalities added in cyclone objects in Max 8 can be included in future versions of Cyclone.
+Nonetheless, things like 'mc' compatiblity won't likely be possible or make it to cyclone!

+Currently, cyclone still pursues compatibilty to Max 7.3.5 but two objects will not get fully updated, they are: 1) comment (missing 'bubble' stuff from Max 6+) and 2) scope~ (missing 'automatic' mode from Max 7+).

 -------